 If you have reason to appeal the outcome of the placement process, find out more about appeals.

-Schools will contact parents about enrolment procedures and open days later in the year.
+Selective high schools will contact parents about enrolment procedures and open days later in the year.

 All parents of students placed in selective high schools are sent an 'Authority to attend' letter in mid-January of the year of entry.
 This document confirms the student's entitlement to enrol in a selective high school.
 Students must present the letter to the school on the first day of Term 1 along with other original documents the school requires.